rosek86/bluetooth-hci/docs/GettingStarted.md

-# Getting Started with bluetooth-hci Library
+# Getting started with bluetooth-hci library

 Follow this guide to set up and start using the `bluetooth-hci` library.